SoftwareNetwork/sw/doc/website.md

 You can add either fixed version (`1.2.8`) or a branch (`master`, `develop`).
 Branch is updatable.
 Version is not.

-When adding version from git, it tries to found a tag in form `prefixX.Y.Z` where `X.Y.Z` is version provided and `prefix` is custom prefix on your tags.
+When adding version from git, it tries to find a tag in form `prefixX.Y.Z` where `X.Y.Z` is version provided and `prefix` is custom prefix on your tags.
 For example, boost uses `boost-` prefix, some projects use `v` and some use empty prefix.
 You cannot change `X.Y.Z` delimiters.
-It's always a point.
-So, if you want to add your project, consider to change your tag naming schema for future.
+It's always `.`.
+So, if you want to add your project, consider changing your tag naming schema for future.

-When adding branch from git, it tries to found a branch with same name in the git repo.
+When adding branch from git, it tries to find a branch with same name in the git repo.

 Types of projects: